Physically motivated improvements of Variational Quantum Eigensolvers: Computational details

 In all cases, we have employed operator pools composed by UCC operators restricted to occupied-to-virtual spin-singlet adapted single and double excitations.\cite{Grimsley2019} Notice that the combined use of restricted orbitals (same spatial orbitals for $\alpha$ and $\beta$ spins) and spin-adapted operators ensure spin completeness of the ans\"atze.
 Therefore, all the results in the present study correspond to pure spin singlet states (no spin contamination, $\langle \hat{S}^2\rangle=0$).
+It is important to acknowledge that the direct implementation of spin-adapted fermionic operators on quantum hardware poses significant technical challenges due to the fact that the individual terms don’t commute, and thus don’t factorize into a simple sequence of pauli rotations.
+However, because our current goal is to explore the ability of NO’s to accelerate the recovery of electron correlation with ADAPT-VQE, we wanted to remove the possibility that spin-contamination could be allowing the state to converge to a broken-symmetry solution.
+Such a spin-contaminated solution could be interpreted as a false positive, where at longer bond-lengths, the ADAPT-VQE energies might be accurate while the state fidelities would remain poor.
+However, we don’t expect the qualitative conclusions to change if a more hardware efficient pool were to be used.
 The necessary one and two-electron integrals used to construct the molecular Hamiltonian have been computed with PySCF.\cite{pyscf} As we aim to evaluate the ability of various ADAPT-VQE flavors to recover electron correlation effects beyond the minimal basis set, we perform all the calculations with the 3-21G basis.
 The projection between partial and complete orbital spaces has been done within the same basis set, as indicated in section~\ref{sec:results} for each case study.
 Unless indicated, calculations for the \ce{H4} models have been done with all orbitals being active (8 orbitals), while we consider 10 active orbitals in the water molecule simulations, that is, 3 inactive orbitals (the oxygen's 1s and the two highest virtual orbitals).
 Subspace calculations were performed with half of the active space, i.e., 4 (\ce{H4} models) and 6 (water molecule) orbitals.